Third-Life/Project1_alpha_1/README.md

 "# Project1_alpha_1"
-Aryaman is not a homosexual
+Aryamaan is not a homosexual